cloudnative-pg/cloudnative-pg/docs/src/index.md

 [maintained and commercially supported](https://access.redhat.com/support/policy/updates/openshift#ocp4) by Red Hat.

+!!!
+Important
+    Please take into account that some delay may occur when releasing Cloud Native PostgreSQL on RedHat's OpenShift Container Platform, as the process is not entirely under our control.

 Please refer to the
 ["Platform Compatibility"](https://www.enterprisedb.com/product-compatibility#cnp)
 page from the EDB website for a list of the currently supported Kubernetes distributions.